Huckleberry Finn (1931 film)

-Huckleberry Finn is a 1931 American pre-Code adventure comedy film directed by Norman Taurog, and written by Grover Jones and William Slavens McNutt, based on Mark Twain's 1884 novel The Adventures of Huckleberry Finn.
+Huckleberry Finn is a 1931 American pre-Code adventure comedy film directed by Norman Taurog, and written by Grover Jones and William Slavens McNutt, loosely based on Mark Twain's 1884 novel The Adventures of Huckleberry Finn.
 It stars Jackie Coogan as Tom Sawyer, Mitzi Green as Becky Thatcher, Junior Durkin as Huckleberry Finn, and Jackie Searl as Sid Sawyer.

 Plot

 Once homeless and free to do as he pleased, Huckleberry Finn's situation has changed since he and Tom Sawyer found $12,000 in treasure.
 Huck has been taken in by the kindly Widow Douglas and her more severe and disapproving spinster sister, Miss Watson, and he is having great difficulty adjusting to a "respectable" life.
 To complicate matters, Tom is wooing the prissy Becky Thatcher, who is jealous of his friendship with Huck and tries to thwart it.
 Huck, once the secret envy of his peers, now feels embarrassed because his classmates tease him about his lack of schooling.
 But the most serious problem on the horizon is the return of Huck's drunken, no-account Pap, who has shown up in town determined to get his hands on Huck's share of the fortune.
 Pap kidnaps Huck and holds him prisoner in a remote shack.
 When Huck escapes, he decides to run off down the river and hide out.
 Tom and the Widow Douglas' slave, Jim, accompany him.
 The trio soon run into two con men, masquerading as a Duke and the supposedly deposed king of France.
 While begging for food in a river town, Tom and Huck meet Mary Jane, a sweet-natured young lady who was recently orphaned and has $14,000 worth of gold hidden in her fruit cellar.
 When the King and the Duke are tipped off about this, they launch a scheme to rob Mary Jane by pretending to be long-lost relatives.
 Tom naively believes the supposedly royal pair have "letters of mark" and are therefore entitled to do as they please, but Huck, who has befriended Mary Jane, decides to protect her.
 When Tom tries to stop him, Huck socks Tom in the jaw.
 Huck finds the gold, convinces Tom the Duke and King are no good and exposes the plot in front of the local sheriff and townspeople.
 His reward is a kiss from Mary Jane.
 Huck, Tom and Jim return home, where it seems Huck will try to make more of an effort to adjust to his new surroundings.